 Once due notice has been given, court proceedings for the warranty claim can then be issued if agreement cannot be reached on the claim.
 It’s advisable at this point – at the very latest – to seek professional legal support to guide you through the litigation process.

 If as the buyer, your claim for breach of a warranty is valid, you can make a claim for damages against the seller.
 Damages will take the form of financial compensation for the loss suffered.
 They will be the difference between the value of the company as warranted (generally taken to be the purchase price paid for the company) and the ‘true’ value of the company, had the buyer known that the warranties were incorrect.

 The most crucial point to be aware of when it comes to avoiding warranty claims as a buyer is to ensure that sufficient time and credence is given to the due diligence process, making certain that you or your solicitor have rigorously checked through all the warranty claims made by the seller, which will include making sure they’ve disclosed against everything possible in the disclosure letter.

 What are Vendor Protection Provisions?

 Something that both parties in the sale process need to give due consideration to are any vendor protection provisions in the agreement.
 The vendor protection provisions, generally speaking, will govern how any claim in respect of a warranty is dealt with.
-Quite often, there will be specific procedures embedded in the agreement: these procedures will include and encapsulate specific time limits and, more often than not, there will be explicit monetary limits in respect of a particular head of warranty claim, or composite limits in respect of warranty claims in general.
+Quite often, there will be specific procedures embedded in the SPA: these procedures will include and encapsulate specific time limits and, more often than not, there will be explicit monetary limits in respect of a particular head of warranty claim, or composite limits in respect of warranty claims in general.
 It’s quite common to find what are termed de minimis limits; in other words, minimum thresholds for bringing a warranty claim (for example, £5,000 or £10,000 for each head of claim), otherwise it may not be economically viable to make a claim in the first place.

 What other considerations are important?